 We all know fatigued driving can be a menace on our roads.
 Tired drivers drift into other lanes, don’t react quick enough to prevent crashes, and endanger innocent motorists.
 But when that fatigued driver is piloting an 80,000-pound big rig flying down the interstate at 70 miles per hour or more, that menace becomes just plain lethal.

 The federal government recognizes fatigued driving as a major problem.
+Statistics from 2017 crash data can't be ignored- fatigued driving, which the federal government considers "impaired", like drunk driving, is one of the top causes of fatal tractor-trailer wrecks.
 Driver sleepiness can be a factor in any of the top causes of big rig crashes compiled by the federal government and discussed in the article in the related links box on this page.

 To help keep us safe from fatigued truckers, the federal government has passed regulations limiting the amount of driving a trucker can do in a day or week.
 Unfortunately, the real teeth in these regulations often comes after the fact: when an 18-wheeler crash is caused by a fatigued driver, an experienced trucking lawyer may be able to prove the trucker and his employer broke the regulations, then use those violations to prove fault for the crash and possibly obtain punitive damages for the victim.